gem-pasteur/macsyfinder/doc/quickstart.rst

 First trial with a test dataset
 *******************************

 We included a test dataset in the MacSyFinder package.
-By default, it will be installed in XXXX.
+By default, it will be installed in /share/macsyfinder or /usr/share/macsyfinder.

-This dataset consists in the detection of CRISPR-Cas SubTypes with the definitions in the XXXX folder, using the profiles in the XXXX folder.
+This dataset consists in the detection of CRISPR-Cas SubTypes with the definitions in the /usr/share/macsyfinder/DEF folder, using the profiles in the /usr/share/macsyfinder/profiles folder.
 This classification was previously described in REF, and the profiles are from PFAM (REF) and some of them were specifically designed for CRISPR-Cas classification (REF).
 The definitions are detailed in the MacSyFinder's paper.

 As a sequence dataset, we propose three replicons in XXX/sequence_data/datatest_gembase.fasta:
     - *Escherichia coli* str.
 K-12 substr.
 MG1655 chromosome (ESCO001c01a).
 Genbank accession number: `NC_000913 <http://www.ncbi.nlm.nih.gov/nuccore/NC_000913>`_.